DvidMakesThings/HW_PDNode-600-Pro/README.md

 - ❌ **You cannot** use this project in a commercial product without either complying with AGPL or obtaining a different license

 ### Hardware Components
-Hardware designs, schematics, and related documentation are licensed under the **CERN Open Hardware License v2 - Strongly Reciprocal**.
-See the [Hardware License](LICENSE-CERN-OHL) file for details.
+Hardware designs, schematics, and related documentation are licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
+See the [Software License](LICENSE-CC BY-NC-SA) file for details.

-#### What CERN-OHL-S-2.0 means:
+#### What CC BY-NC-SA 4.0 means:

 - ✅ **You can** study, modify, and distribute the hardware designs
-- ✅ **You can** manufacture and sell products based on these designs
+- ✅ **You can** create derivative works for personal, educational, or non-commercial use
-- ✅ **You can** create derivative works for personal or educational use
+- ✅ **You can** build this project for your own personal use

+- ⚠️ **You must** give appropriate credit and indicate if changes were made
 - ⚠️ **You must** share any modifications under the same license terms
 - ⚠️ **You must** include the original license and copyright notices

-- ⚠️ **You must** document changes you make to the designs
+- ❌ **You cannot** use the designs for commercial purposes without explicit permission

-- ❌ **You cannot** patent hardware based on these designs
+- ❌ **You cannot** manufacture and sell products based on these designs without a commercial license
-- ❌ **You cannot** create closed-source derivatives of the hardware designs
+- ❌ **You cannot** create closed-source derivatives for commercial purposes
 - ❌ **You cannot** use the designer's trademarks without permission

 ### Commercial & Enterprise Use

-Dual licensing options are available for both software and hardware components for commercial and enterprise users who require different terms.
+Commercial use of this project is prohibited without obtaining a separate commercial license.
+If you are interested in:

+- Manufacturing and selling products based on these designs
+- Incorporating these designs into commercial products
+- Any other commercial applications

 Please contact me through any of the channels listed in the [Contact](#contact) section to discuss commercial licensing arrangements.
+Commercial licenses are available with reasonable terms to support ongoing development.

 ## Contact